Timelapse

 Move B R F8 R F4 R F L F8 L into a schoolhouse-like building.
 Above the side door, note the steering-wheel-like symbol associated with this building.
 Move R2 F and view a movie sequence on the video player.
 Move R for another movie sequence, R2 for another, and L F R F for five more (with Greek subtitles), including some from the Guardian robot.

 Move B L F8 L F R F4 R F6 into a truncated pyramid building and note the curved "+"-like symbol associated with it.
 Move R F and view a movie sequence on the video player.
-Move R2 F2 for another movie sequence.
+Move R2 F2 for another movie sequence (the 14th in Atlantis).

 Move B L F7 L F7 R F3 R F to the elevator control panel.
 Select the symbol associated with each building by clicking on the blank squares underneath each building representation: